liangwang0734/xenon/README.md

 This is an evolving project.
 If you used it in your project, please kindly cite
 [![DOI](https://zenodo.org/badge/215848704.svg)](https://zenodo.org/badge/latestdoi/215848704)

 Please submit feature request and code discussion through the [Issue Page](https://github.com/liangwang0734/xeon/issues).
-Any ideas of academic collaboration is welcome at liang dot wang dot phys AT gmail.com.
+Any ideas of academic collaboration is welcome at **liang dot wang dot phys AT gmail.com**.

 If you prefer the Matlab flavor, please consider the original implementation, [BO](https://github.com/hsxie/pdrk), by Dr. Huasheng Xie.